redis-stack/redis-stack-docs/docs/stack/get-started/install/linux.md

 ## From the official RPM Feed

 You can install recent stable versions of Redis Stack from the official packages.redis.io YUM repository.
 The repository currently supports RHEL7/CentOS7, and RHEL8/Centos8.
 Add the repository to the repository index, and install the package.
+Note: amazonlinux2 should use the RHEL7/CentOS7 repository.

 Create the file /etc/yum.repos.d/redis.repo with the following contents